DPDK/dpdk/doc/guides/rel_notes/supported_os.rst

 *   SUSE Enterprise Linux* 11 SP2

 These distributions may need additional packages that are not installed by default, or a specific kernel.
-Refer to the *Intel® DPDK Getting Started Guide* for details.
+Refer to the *DPDK Getting Started Guide* for details.